10 Essential Gifts for Writers

-Writers never stop learning and perfecting their craft, and a masterclass is a great way to help your literary friend polish their ambitions.
-Masterclass.com offers gift options for their collection of online courses, each featuring the unique insight of a notable author.
+Writers never stop learning and perfecting their craft, and a master class is a great way to help your literary friend polish their ambitions.
+Masterclass.com offers gift options for its collection of online courses, each featuring the unique insight of a notable author.
 Past classes have been taught by Aaron Sorkin, James Patterson, R.L.
-Stine and Judy Blume, to name a few.
+Stine, and Judy Blume, to name a few.

 Every writer has their own ideal work environment, and noise is a big part of the equation.
 Whether the goal is to blast music or simply eliminate background chatter, noise-canceling headphones provide an effective barrier that promotes privacy and productivity.

 A Writing Prompt Notebook

 Writer’s block is a dreaded (but common) professional hazard.
 Shaking off a difficult workday is harder than it sounds, and a book of writing prompts can help your friend track down their voice.
 Whether they include personal reflection or creative challenges, sometimes a change of pace is the best cure.

 “There is no friend as loyal as a book,” said Ernest Hemingway, except maybe one who gifts them.
 Many writers believe—aptly so—that reading is a professional necessity, and there’s nothing better than a steady stream of literary inspiration.
 Book of the Month has delivered books to the doors of readers for more than 90 years, and offers a gift option.

 A Wireless Typewriter Keyboard